mjsull/qhery/paper/paper.md

 the Cov-RDB to determine whether mutations may cause a decrease in Mabs susceptibility.

 # Statement of Need
-Coronavirus Resistance Database (CoV-RDB) is an excellent tool for the analysis of
+Coronavirus Resistance Database (CoV-RDB) is an excellent tool for the analysis of resistance mutations.

 limits processing large amounts of data.
 Privacy concerns.
 Limited to monoclonal antibodies.